Buying sat nav maps

 By Jack Turner

 Up-to-date sat nav maps are vital for making sure you get to your destination smoothly.
-In this guide, we explain your map update options and how to keep your sat nav current.
+In this guide, we explain your map update options.

 An out-of-date sat nav could lead you astray.
 Roads change all the time, some are closed, some become one way and new ones are built.
 So if your sat nav still thinks it's 2013, it could make it harder to get around rather than easier.